twmeggs/anfis/README.md

 Contributions
 ============

-If you would like to contribute, please see the Contribution Requests:
+If you would like to contribute, please see the Issues section for ideas about what most needs attention.

 Features
 ========